CZ-NIC/fred-docs/TypographicConventions.rst

 Admonitions
 -----------

-Admonitions are used to highlight a portion of text that has special importance.
+Admonitions are used to highlight a block of text that has special importance.
 Several types of admonitions are distinguished by their severity/importance:

 ..
 Warning:: advisory information that states that performing some action